CinTheDev/ThermalCamera/README.md

 - A 3D-Printer (Optional, 3D-prints can be ordered online, but it's rather expensive, not recommended)
 - About 150€ [TODO: Verify price] for electrical components
-- Some jumper cables, both female-male and female-female [TODO: Tell precise amount of cables]
+- Some jumper cables, 16 female-male and 4 female-female
-- M3 Bolts, hex nuts and 4 square nuts [TODO: Tell precise amount of bolts and nuts]
+- 24 M3 Bolts, 16 hex nuts and 4 square nuts
 - A soldering kit

 ### Preparation